 While the Honor Band 5 had a bulky proprietary clip-on charger, its successor gets a minimal magnetic one with two POGO pins.
 What’s even more impressive is that it charges super fast.
 I had to charge it up twice during the review period and in both instances, Honor Band 6 went from 0 – 100% in under 50 minutes.

 Summing it all up, the Honor Band 6 ups the ante with its bigger display and impressive battery life.
 Even though the company has some work cut out for it (especially in terms of optimizing the auto workout detection) I believe it’s worth the money.
-And considering its prime competition, the Mi Band 6, the Honor Band 6 leaves little room for complaint.
-So if you’re looking for a no-nonsense fitness tracker, this is a worthy option to consider.
+And considering its prime competition, the Mi Band 6, the Honor Band 6 is absolutely worth the extra Rs.500.
+So if you’re looking for a no-nonsense fitness tracker, Honor Band 6 is the best fitness band in Nepal.

 - Watch our video review of the Honor Band 6.